MikeTheMichaelS/412-public/README.md

 ## 2. Configure VSCode `Emmet: Include Languages`

 This setup is used to configure abbreviations in languages that are not supported by default in VSCode.
-For you all, the most relevant one is `Django-HTML` (which is the file type that VSCode automtically recognizes for HTML files loated in your Django projects).
+For you all, the most relevant one is `Django-HTML` (which is the file type that VSCode automtically recognizes for HTML files located in your Django projects).

 ### What's wrong not including `Django-HTML`:
 - By default, Emmet does not work in Django-HTML files.
 This means you won’t be able to use Emmet’s shorthand for expanding HTML elements, which can significantly slow down your workflow, especially when working with templates that contain a lot of HTML.